Limeslice-Software-Foundation/commons-config/README.md

 ```

 ### Features
-To do: list the features
+- Commons Configuration allows you to access configuration properties from a variety of different sources.
+- Mix configurations from heterogeneous sources and treat them like a single logic configuration.
+- Accessed in the same way through the generic Configuration interface.

 ## Getting Started

-Add the package as a dependency.
+Add the package as a dependency and import the library.

 ### Installation
 Add the package to your dependencies.